Materials Science and Engineering (ENMA, ENNU)A. James Clark School of Engineering

 Other Requirements for the Major

 Students majoring in Materials Science and Engineering must follow the academic policies developed by the A. James Clark School of Engineering.
-Students must achieve a C- or better on all coursework in their major (including required non-engineering courses such as chemistry and physics).
+Students must achieve a "C-" or better on all coursework in their major (including required non-engineering courses such as chemistry and physics).
 Students must achieve a minimum cumulative GPA of 2.0 and completion of all degree requirements to graduate.
 Students are encouraged to visit the Department webpage for a curriculum guideline.
 A multi-year academic plan will be developed in conjunction with their advisor.
-All Materials Science and Engineering students must be mentored by a faculty member four times generally during their sophomore and junior years (once per semester) to assist them in choosing their specialization area and to plan for post graduation.
+All Materials Science and Engineering students must be mentored by three different faculty members, preferably during their freshman and sophomore years (once per semester) to assist them in choosing their specialization area and to plan for post graduation.

 Requirements for the Minor